The extent to which we will accept responsibility for all our results has a significant impact on the quality of our lives.

 I learned the importance of taking full responsibility for all aspects of my life from my mentor, Jack Canfield, author of The Success Principles.
 The first principle in his book is, “Take 100% Responsibility for Your Life and Results.”

-In Jack’s trainings, one of the activities he shares to assimilate the principle of taking full responsibility is through a series of reflection statements.
+In Jack’s trainings, one activity he shares to assimilate the principle of taking full responsibility is through a series of reflection statements.
 Participants are asked to answer statements such as:

 - If I were to take 5% more responsibility for my health, I would…